 Not only do plant employees and construction workers face electrocution risks on a daily basis, but New Jersey’s port employees also face an even higher risk of electrocution-related fatalities due to the close proximity of water to the working environment.
 New Jersey’s large shipyard workforce faces these serious hazards on a regular basis.

-As electrocution death benefit lawyers, our firm understands the potential for electrical shock is much greater for those workers employed in shipbuilding and maritime repair.
+Our New Jersey electrocutions lawyer understands that the potential for electrical shock is much greater for those workers employed in shipbuilding and maritime repair.
 Metal decking and near-constant wet working conditions only serve to boost the risk for electric shock injuries and possible electrocution deaths among workers in the shipping industry.

 It is the responsibility of shipyard employers to maintain safety standards for the good of their employees and to reduce the hazards and dangers posed by electrical systems on ships and at shore facilities.
 When working in a wet environment, such as a New Jersey port facility, even a minor accident involving electrical shock can result in a serious secondary accident, such as a fall or drowning, which can easily be fatal for the victim.